jayeshshimpi110920/Security-Notes/Topic/OS Command Injection.md

 ### Tools for Detection
 - **Burp Suite**: You can test for command injection vulnerabilities by injecting special characters like `;`, `&&`, `|`, and variations of OS commands into input fields, observing the application's response.
 - **OWASP ZAP**: Used for automated scanning, including command injection vulnerability detection.

+---
+## Identification
+Look for **input fields** where user-supplied data might be passed to system commands, such as a **form** for executing a (ping or traceroute, file uploads, or search functionality).
+Once identified a possible vulnerabilitiy, send burpsuite request to repeater tab, and modify the request and send it multiple times to observe how the server responds.

+---
+### Common Payload to try :
+Modify the input fields in the request to inject command sequences that could reveal if the system is vulnerable to command injection.

+Linux/Unix-based system
+> ; ls -la <br>
+| id <br>
+&& whoami <br>
+; cat /etc/passwd <br>

+Window-based system:
+> | dir <br>
+& whoami <br>
+; type C:\Windows\System32\drivers\etc\hosts